firefly-oss/core-banking-accounts/README.md

 - **AccountSpace**: Represents spaces or buckets within an account for organizing money
 - **SpaceTransaction**: Tracks transaction history for account spaces
 - **AccountRestriction**: Represents restrictions or holds placed on an account
-- **AccountStatement**: Represents periodic account statements (both account-level and space-specific)

 - **AccountNotification**: Represents notifications or alerts for an account

 ### Business Rules

 - Each account must have at least one MAIN space
 - Spaces can have their own balance, but the sum of all space balances must equal the account's total balance
-- Spaces can have their own transaction history and statements
+- Spaces can have their own transaction history
 - Parameters can have different values for different time periods
 - Every status change must be recorded with start and end dates
 - Each account can have multiple providers